Scholarships & Awards

 - Eligibility for funds based on financial need will be determined by FAS.

-- OIS will make final award determination.
+- CGE will make final award determination.

 Donald N. Diehl Study Abroad Scholarship Fund